smathot/time_series_test/readme-template.md

 ## About

-For a more detailed descriptionm, see the manuscript above.
+For a more detailed description, see the manuscript above.

 This package provides a function (`find()`) that locates and statistically tests effects in time-series data.
 It does so by splitting the data in a number of subsets (by default 4).
 It takes one of the subsets (the *test* set) out of the full dataset, and conducts a linear mixed effects model on each sample of the remaining data (the *training* set).
 The sample with the highest absolute z value in the training set is used as the sample-to-be-tested for the test set.
 This procedure is repeated for all subsets of the data, and for all fixed effects in the model.
 Finally, a single linear mixed effects model is conducted for the samples that were thus identified.